Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design

+Our main analysis assumes costs that are separable across battles.
+In \autoref{subsec:alternative}, we consider aggregate convex costs that depend on total effort, so that increasing effort in one battle raises the marginal cost on every other, creating cross-battle externalities.
+We find that our equilibrium analysis and optimal design extend to this alternative scenario.
+Moreover, cross-battle cost externalities do not change the optimal prize allocation rule.

+We also extend the analysis to identity-dependent rules in \autoref{subsec:ID}, where the two players may receive different prizes for the same number of victories.
+The sufficient condition tightens: the cutoff for the convexity-adjusted discriminatory power falls from $2/(n+1)$ to $1/n$.
+Under this condition, the effort-maximizing rule is a majority rule with a headstart (\autoref{pro:headstart}): the weaker player receives an initial advantage in wins, and the entire prize goes to the player with more total victories.

-\textbf{Related Literature.} Our paper primarily belongs to the literature on simultaneous-move multidimensional contests. \citet{szentes2003beyond,szentes2003three} model each dimension as an all-pay auction and characterize the equilibrium, while \citet*{Klumpp2006Primaries} adopts Tullock contest success function.
-We adopt the Tullock framework but greatly extend \citet*{Klumpp2006Primaries}'s settings in two ways.
-First, while their framework assumes symmetric players, our model permits arbitrary asymmetric participants.
-Second, whereas they consider a majority rule under an odd number of battles, we incorporate a generalized prize allocation mechanism that allows for arbitrary numbers of battles.
-The latter generalization facilitates studying the prize design problem. \citet*{Lu2024performance} focus on a two-dimensional contest between (a)symmetric players, where each dimension is formulated as a Tullock contest with a discriminatory power of one.
-They introduce in and optimize a grand prize that is awarded to a player only if that player wins both dimensions.
+\textbf{Related Literature.} Our paper primarily belongs to the literature on simultaneous-move multidimensional contests. \citet{szentes2003beyond,szentes2003three} and \cite{Ewerhart2024A} model each dimension as an all-pay auction and characterize the equilibrium, while \citet*{Klumpp2006Primaries} adopts Tullock contest success function.
+We adopt the Tullock framework but considerably extend \citet*{Klumpp2006Primaries}'s settings in two ways.
+First, while their analytical results are mainly obtained with linear-cost symmetric players, our model permits arbitrary asymmetric participants and power-form convex costs.\footnote{\cite{Klumpp2006Primaries} conduct numerical simulations to study the equilibrium for two asymmetric players.} Second, whereas they consider a majority rule under an odd number of battles, we incorporate a generalized prize allocation mechanism that allows for arbitrary numbers of battles.
+The latter generalization facilitates the study of the prize design problem that is beyond the scope of \citet*{Klumpp2006Primaries}. \citet*{Lu2024performance} focus on a two-dimensional contest between (a)symmetric players, where each dimension is formulated as a Tullock contest with a discriminatory power of one.
+They introduce and optimize a grand prize that is awarded to a player only if that player wins both dimensions.